leon4rd/test/README.md

-## What kind of bagel can fly?
-A plain bagel.
+## What did Romans use to cut pizza before the rolling cutter was invented?
+Lil Caesars